-All members are expected to be directly involved in agricultural activities of the group, but the minimum number of members is purposefully set a very low level – 5 farmers in the lowlands and 3 in the sparsely populated mountain areas.
+All members are expected to be directly involved in the agricultural activities of the group, but the minimum number of members is purposefully set at a very low level – 5 farmers in the lowlands and 3 in the sparsely populated mountain areas.

 The law does not restrict the kind of activities farmer coops are allowed to engage in – these can range from production and processing to transportation and marketing of agricultural products.